 ROASTING WEDNESDAYS WHILE SUPPLIES LAST

 Aromas of Peach, Apricot, and Meyer Lemon.
 A BIG cup.
 Boisterous acidity and thick coating mouthfeel.
-Peach and lemon continue in the cup where they mingle with flavors of tart cherry, caramel, and baking spices.
+Peach and lemon continue in the cup where they mingle with flavors of tart cherry, grapefruit, and chocolate.

 YELLOW PACAMARA VARIETY

 Pacamara is a large bean hybrid variety created in El Salvador from the short high yielding 'Pacas' variety and the Giant typically mutation 'Maragogype'.
 Known for excellent cup quality it often wins cupping competitions across Central America.
 But this variety always produced red fruit.